ccwaddey/pop/README.md

 tldr if you really don't want to read on: there are examples in the repo of how to do everything.
 The file formats are picky.
 You should invoke with something
-like: popd -a <authtab> -u <usertab> -l <ipv4addr> -c <certificatfile> -k
-<privatekeyfile>.
-You will also need to modify AUTHPOPFILE and WRKRPOPFILE to
-the locations of the authpop and wrkrpop binaries respectively.
+like: popd -a authtab -u usertab -l ipv4addr -c certificatfile -k privatekeyfile.
+You will also need to modify AUTHPOPFILE and WRKRPOPFILE to the locations of the authpop and wrkrpop binaries respectively.
 Also read the (short) sections on "Delivery" and "Creating the _pop3d user".

 ## User files